marunpeng93/tas/README.md

 ### Modularization

 With Tas, when all dependencies (even including async module) execution are completed, the current module will get theire results.
-Everything becomes sync execution, no callback hell / pyramid.
+Everything becomes sync execution, no callback hell / callback pyramid.

 a.js (dependency)